Can You Have Sex with a Yeast Infection?

 That said, "frequent sexual activity and having multiple sexual partners does not increase the risk or number of vaginal yeast infections a woman has," says Dr. Huizenga.

-While a yeast infection is not an STI, you can still pass to your partner vaginally, orally, or anally.
+While a yeast infection is not an STI, that doesn't mean that the answer to "can I have sex during a yeast infection?" is an automatic "yes."
+You can still pass the infection to your partner vaginally, orally, or anally.

 "About 10 to 15 percent of men who have sex with someone with a yeast infection will end up with yeast balanitis," says Huizenga.
 "Yeast balanitis are red patchy areas on the glans of the penis and under the foreskin that are often mistaken for herpes."
 If your partner's penis starts to look splotchy or red, they should see a doctor who can prescribe a topical anti-fungal that'll clear the yeast right up.